 Cost Reduction- this was essential for the Parish to overcome its deficit.
+Energy costs, photocopying, a review of hall building works.

 Grant applications- have been successful for solar panels, hedges and are in process for Mission through youth / family work, Come and Sing projects.